Skip to content

 Then what?

-Once you have this information, you can start implementing capture and proposal strategy.
+Once you have this information, you can start implementing the capture and proposal strategy.
 By comparing you and your solution against the alternate providers, you can gauge your strengths, weaknesses, opportunities, and threats.

 When you understand this, you can implement tactics that improve the client’s opinion of you against the issues that are most important to them.